 Meet Liz

-Liz is dedicated to expanding choral education, innovation and participation, and is an experienced teacher of singing in schools and universities.
-As a choir leader she had also directed projects for the Southbank Centre’s Voicelab initiative, was a choir director and is now board member of national musical charity The Choir With No Name, and has run workplace choirs at both The Guardian newspaper and Comic Relief as well as numerous community choir initiatives.
+Liz is dedicated to expanding choral education, innovation and participation in the UK.
+She runs singing projects and programmes for a music hub in Greater London and is an experienced singing teacher, currently teaching undergraduate and postgraduate jazz, pop and gospel singers at a London university and a London conservatoire.
+As a choir leader she has also directed projects for the Southbank Centre’s Voicelab initiative, was a choir director and is now a Trustee of national musical charity The Choir With No Name.
+She has also run workplace choirs at both The Guardian newspaper and Comic Relief as well as numerous community choir initiatives and interventions such as Singing For Lung Health.

-As founder and director of London’s contemporary XL vocal group SOUND, Liz remains committed to creating opportunities for vocalists, and pushing the creative boundaries of vocal music.
+As founder and director of SOUND, Liz is committed to creating opportunities for vocalists, and pushing the creative boundaries of vocal music.